nikolayg/nikgrozev-website/_posts/blog/2021-12-04-java-9-and-afterwards.md

 # Var - Local Variable Type Inference

-As of Java 10, local variables can be defined with the `var` without expilicty specifying their type.
-The compiler automatically infers the type of such varitables:
+As of Java 10, local variables can be defined with the `var` without explicitly specifying their type.
+The compiler automatically infers the type of such variables:

 ```java
 // Before, we had to write List<String> list = ...